 With a vision that spells out what the organization wants to become, it provides direction needed to make better decisions.
-Afterall, an employee who knows where the business wants to head is more likely to make decisions that reinforce that goal.
+After all, an employee who knows where the business wants to head is more likely to make decisions that reinforce that goal.

 Vision statements need not be elaborate.
 For instance, Ray Kroc’s vision for McDonald’s was “Quality, Service, Cleanliness, Value.”
 Keep your vision short and concise so that your organization is clear on the meaning.

 Many companies make the mistake of trying to create journalistic masterpieces.
 The only problem is that they tend to be so long, no one in the organization really knows what it means.
 The hard part in creating a vision is deciding what you want your organization to be in the future.
 Some advice on how to get started is:

+- Put yourself in your customer’s shoes.
+What is most important to you?
 Close your eyes and visualize your organization in the future.
 Describe in detail what makes up that picture.

 You now should have a good start on your customer-centered vision.
 Take a few moments and write it down.